Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Methods

-where individual reviews are processed separately and subsequently aggregated through function $g(\cdot)$.
-The top-down architecture leverages principles from Chain-of-Thought prompting, wherein each physician is presented by name alongside their aggregated reviews and analyzed through structured psychological instructions requiring strict XML schema output.
-The approach explicitly encourages the model to reason before scoring rather than producing isolated assessments, thereby engaging in deeper, more interpretable reasoning over the text while yielding transparent justifications that can be audited by human experts~\cite{zheng2023judging,wei2022chain}.
+The top-down architecture followed Chain-of-Thought prompting principles: each physician was presented by name alongside their aggregated reviews and analyzed through trait-extraction prompts requiring strict XML output.
+Physician names were used during the extraction phase only, for correct source attribution; all downstream reporting uses aggregate, anonymized data.
+This approach explicitly encouraged the model to reason before scoring rather than producing isolated assessments, engaging deeper interpretable reasoning over the text while yielding transparent justifications that can be audited by human experts~\cite{zheng2023judging,wei2022chain}.